WillYallop/functionalities/packages/forms/README.md

 > This will be accessible on the backend of the body through the `g-recaptcha-response` key.

 ## Flash Message

-An optional module that allows messages to be toggled on the DOM.
-It is up to you to style.
+The Flash Message is an optional module that enables messages to be displayed on the DOM.
+Styling is left to the user's discretion.

 ```typescript
 import Forms, { FlashMessage } from "@functionalities/forms";